sfarmani/sfarmani.github.io/md/vps-hostbot-legacy.md

 ## Please make sure to go through the guide thoroughly as it does include everything you may need.

-## This guide is a newer version of made with @IceSandSlash's version of aura-bot.
-It boasts better optimization and ping
-## It also uses Ubuntu 24.04.
-Since 18.04 is not being supported anymore, its nice to upgrade.

-### If you would like to still use the old version, please [go here](https://sfarmani.github.io/vps-hostbot-legacy.html)

 1. [Introduction](#introduction)
 2. [Tools and links](#tools-and-links)
 3. [Choosing a VPS](#choosing-a-vps)